axioned/handbook/docs/processes/delivery/Continous/github-action/github-action-for-wordpress.md

 # General Information

 ### Platform
-The platform supported by the below scripts can run on GitHub since the below scripts are using GitHub action to achieve CI/CD.
+The platform supported by the below scripts can run only on GitHub since the below scripts are using GitHub action to achieve CI/CD.

 ### Prerequisite